HadiMed/DSL-2750U-Full-chain/DSL-2750U (firmware version 1.6)/README.md

 # Analysis and PoC
 ## ***Update*** :
-this bug was patched by Dlink 26/07/2021 and I got acknowledged by them
+this bug was patched by Dlink 26/07/2021
 <br/>a new firmware is released check the link : https://supportannouncement.us.dlink.com/announcement/publication.aspx?name=SAP10230
 ### Device Informations :
 <i>